AndrewMcDonald-Dev/Obsidian/Certifications/Security+/Authentication Header (AH).md

 An Authentication Header is a security protocol used within the IP security suite.
 The intent behind this header to assure the recipient of a network message that the content was unmodified and properly sourced.
-This is achieved by adding a header to the [[IP]]  [[packet]]s, containing a [[checksum]] and a [[digital signature]].
+This is achieved by adding a header to the [[Internet Protocol (IP)|IP]]  [[packet]]s, containing a [[checksum]] and a [[digital signature]].